Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 This finally led me to locate the source of the error: the wavelengths are mostly represented in nanometers, in the index of refraction calculation, the wavelength was converted to micrometers.
 But the unit conversion changed the original value despite it being passed into the function as an argument - a very C++ problem only caused by Numpy’s logic.
 Well shit.

 After fixing the wavelength conversion, another set of modifications are needed to accommodate the change of data structure.
+While very time-consuming, these are mostly about restructuring the matrices to incorporate the bigger wavelengths, then change the corresponding index to slice the right part of the matrix.
 Ultimately I was able to produce a spot with color:

 <div align="center">
 	<img src="resources/J_10_colorSpot.png" width="500">